JMDKC/jmdkc.github.io/_posts/2020-04-19-jones-national.md

 title: Interlude - A Wall in Naples at the National Gallery
 ---

-This [fascinating and tiny painting](https://www.nationalgallery.org.uk/paintings/thomas-jones-a-wall-in-naples), 16cm across and 10cm high, was one of my usual stops when I dropped in to the National Gallery.
+This [fascinating and tiny painting](https://www.nationalgallery.org.uk/paintings/thomas-jones-a-wall-in-naples), 16cm across and 10cm high, was usually one of my stops when I dropped in to the National Gallery.
 I must have visited the gallery hundreds of times over the years, and therefore must have seen this painting dozens of times, back when I had the option of doing so.

 The title is admirably descriptive: Jones paints, in oils on paper, a worn out wall, lit by strong sunshine.
 It’s patched by newer bricks, pockmarked by scaffolding holes and swelled by damp.
 Little studs of vegetation poke out, with a shadowy climbing plant reaching into the bottom of the frame.
 There’s a beautiful, truncated strip of deep blue sky up above, which must have been such an unfamiliar but exciting sight for Jones, who was born and died in Wales, spending just a few years in his twenties travelling in Italy.